kiwix/kiwix-android-custom/README.md

 cd ../kiwix-android
 ./gradlew installPhetDebug
 ```

+Note: the Android build process is currently finiky and could do with being made easier to use.
+See https://github.com/kiwix/kiwix-android/issues/1360

 ## Tips
 You can run the script without parameters to see the parameters it expects.
 If it runs without import errors then your computer probably has the necessary python packages.